lukemurraynz/SantaDigitalShowcase25/docs/guides/drasi-public-endpoint-setup.md

 ### 1. Added LoadBalancer Manifest

-**File**: `drasi/manifests/drasi-view-service-lb.yaml`
+**File**: `drasi/manifests/archive/drasi-view-service-lb.yaml` (archived - not used by automated deployment)

+**Note**: The automated deployment script creates the LoadBalancer dynamically.
+This manifest file is archived as it's not required for `azd up` to work.

-Creates a public LoadBalancer that exposes the Drasi view service on port 80.
+The script creates a public LoadBalancer that exposes the Drasi view service on port 80.

 ### 2. Updated Postdeploy Script

 **File**: `drasi/apply-drasi-resources.ps1`

 Added automation at the end of the script:

 - Applies LoadBalancer manifest
 - Waits for public IP assignment
 - Auto-configures Container App with `DRASI_VIEW_SERVICE_BASE_URL`